Terms and conditions

 19. Vaper Barrier – Vapor barrier is not a sales pitch.

-We consider it an exceptionally important step when doing epoxy floor and garage epoxy floor.
+We consider it an exceptionally important step when doing epoxy floor and garage epoxy floor projects.

 Not all vapor barriers are created equal and not all vapor barriers meet the astm-f3010 manual.
 The ones we use do, of course.